hunan-rostomyan/notes/Bibliography.md

 Chekhov, A. (1896) "The house with a mezzanine".
 - short story; literature

+Gindikin, S.G.
+(2001) *Stories about Physicists and Mathematicians*.
+- physics; mathematics; biography; history of mathematics; history of science

 Lidovski, V.V.
 (2004) *Theory of Information*.
 - information theory; probability; mathematics